How I Make Money on eBay, Vinted and Etsy

 Your results will depend on your stock, your pricing and how tightly you manage margin.

-Marketplaces can pay.
+Selling online can pay.
 But only if the numbers make sense.